AA-ALERT/AMBER_setup/README.md

 # Autotuning

-Edit the definitions in the defs.sh file.
-TODO: what should be set?
+Check the definitions in the defs.sh file.
+Modify OpenCL device parameters and CPU identifier (the pipeline is pinned to the specified CPU to optimize memory transfers).
 Then run the tuning script:
 ```
 export SOURCE_ROOT=${HOME}/pipeline